Sustain / Real Bread Campaign / About

 Official ambassadors

+We encourage all of our supporters to champion Real Bread and our work.
 From this network we invite people to volunteer to fly the flag harder and higher as official Campaign ambassadors

 Staff and volunteers

 Chris Young has coordinated the Real Bread Campaign since March 2009.
-His work involves running the Campaign’s international supporter network, creating and running initiatives including Sourdough September, Real Bread Week, Together We Rise (therapeutic/social baking), calling for an Honest Crust Act of better loaf labelling and marketing laws, and No Loaf Lost (surplus and waste reduction), as well as the Lessons in Loaf and Bake Your Lawn programmes for schools.
+His work involves running the Campaign’s supporter network, creating and running initiatives including Sourdough September, Real Bread Week, Together We Rise (therapeutic/social baking), calling for an Honest Crust Act of better loaf labelling and marketing laws, and No Loaf Lost (surplus and waste reduction), as well as the Lessons in Loaf and Bake Your Lawn programmes for schools.

-Chris has pulled on his judge’s wig for BOOM Awards, The Cateys, The Great Taste Awards, The Scottish Bread Championships and The World Bread Awards.
+Chris has pulled on his judge’s wig for BOOM Awards, The Cateys, The Great Taste Awards, The Scottish Bread Championship and The World Bread Awards.
 In 2017, The School of Artisan Food honoured Chris with its first Fellowship.

 Chris draws on the knowledge and expertise of the Campaign’s network of supporters and friends for advice, guidance and practical help.
 He relies upon Sustain colleagues for management, finance, design and IT support.
 He is sometimes assisted by part-time office volunteers and advised by a working party of people with relevant knowledge and expertise by experience.